submariner-io/enhancements/cloud-prepare/vpc-peering.md

 ### How it works

-This feature is designed to allow Submariner when the architecture requires a VPC Peering between two clusters on the same cloud-provider.
-VPC Peering between hosts networks allows to deploy submariner using VXLAN speeding up the throughput thanks to not require IPSec encryption layer between submariner's gateways.
+This feature is designed to allow Submariner when the architecture requires a Peering between two clusters on the same cloud-provider.
+Peering between hosts networks allows to deploy submariner using VXLAN speeding up the throughput thanks to not require IPSec encryption layer between submariner's gateways.

-The new feature includes new subctl set of commands to allow setting up a new VPC Peering in a similar way as subctl cloud-prepare configures the inbound/outbound network ports and rules to deploy Submariner.
-Those commands are detailed in [VPC Peering subcomand](#vpc-peering-subcomands) section.
+The new feature includes new subctl set of commands to allow setting up a new Peering in a similar way as subctl cloud-prepare configures the inbound/outbound network ports and rules to deploy Submariner.
+Those commands are detailed in [Peering subcomand](#peering-subcomands) section.

 To be able to use this feature, it's mandatory to have the `metadata.json` file result of installation process of both clusters or specify the required properties